marceloMiotto/WeatherAPI/README.md

 # WeatherAPI

 ## Overview
-    This is an Weather API that uses the OpenWeatherMap service
+    This is a Weather API that uses the OpenWeatherMap service

 # Installation
     To start this project you need to follow the steps below